FatMan50/griffin-blog/_posts/2020-02-05-private-equity-will-continue-to-shine.md

 description: "Like hedge funds and mutual funds, private equity funds pool together resources from many different investors.
 But what makes private equity so much shinier than other investment vehicles?"
 date:   2020-02-05
 author: Howard Taylor
+permalink: /private-equity-will-continue-to-shine/
+alt: Private Equity will Continue to Shine in 2020
+image: /img/Private-Equity-will-Continue-to-Shine-in-2020.jpg
 ---

 Like hedge funds and mutual funds, private equity funds pool together resources from many different investors.
 But what makes private equity so much shinier than other investment vehicles?
 Two explanations: risks are spread out more evenly and buying power is magnified.
 In addition, private equity funds’ investments that are narrower and longer term.<!--more-->